 During exams you are only allowed to keep pencils, erasers, and a scientific non-graphing calculator with you.
 You have to leave all other material in the front of the class.
 If you need scratch paper it will be provided.
-Graphing calculators will be confiscated and grading penalties will be assessed if the student is found with one during the exam.
-Exam scores will be posted on blackboard.
-If your exam score is not posted, please come to see me with a valid photo ID.
+Graphing calculators will be confiscated.
+Exam scores will be posted on Blackboard.
+If your exam score is not posted, please come to see me with a valid photo ID in a timely fashion.